'Escape From Tarkov Arena' is a new standalone FPS coming to PC

 At this time, it’s unconfirmed when the FPS will be launching, but the developer has confirmed that closed testing is set to start later this year in autumn 2022.

-Elsewhere, Battlestate recently released the latest Escape From Tarkov event that now features two bosses Killa and Tagilla roaming the Lighthouse together as a pair.
+Elsewhere, Battlestate recently released the latest Escape From Tarkov event that featured two bosses – Killa and Tagilla – roaming the Lighthouse together as a pair.

 In other news, Sony held its June State Of Play on June 2 which saw several new game announcements including Resident Evil 4 Remake, as well as brand new trailers for previously revealed titles, such as Final Fantasy 16.